aka-cs/.github/profile/README.md

-# Also Known As - Computer Science
+# Also Known As - CS